 Cranberry sauce?
 That’s ridiculously easy to make low carb as well.
 You don’t need me for that.
 Just grab a bag of berries, put them in a pan with a cup of water and the low carb sweetener equivalent of a cup of sugar, bring to a boil and cook until most of the berries have popped (about 10 minutes).
 Bam!

-But it’s all the other things that get a little tricky.
+But it’s all the other Thanksgiving recipes that get tricky on a keto diet.
 Apps and sides and dessert, that’s where you might find yourself floundering.
-But you don’t have to suffer without all of your favourites.
-From low carb stuffing to sugar-free pumpkin pie, there are recipes here to suit all your needs!
+But you don’t have to suffer without all of your favourites, believe me.
+There are delicious keto recipes to replace all your old standards.
+From low carb stuffing to sugar free pumpkin pie, there are recipes here to make your holidays perfect.

-Who says you can’t enjoy a drink or two on your low carb diet?
+Do you start your festivities off with appetizers and a beverage?
 These sugar-free cocktails and keto snacks will keep your party humming along in a healthy fashion.

 The best part of any Thanksgiving meal is the stuffing.
-And yes, there is such a thing as low carb stuffing recipes.
-All the best ones are right here!
+And yes, there is such a thing as keto stuffing.
+All the best recipes are right here!

 Non-starchy veggies make tasty low carb holiday side dishes.
-Think Brussels sprouts, spaghetti squash, and cauliflower for healthy keto sides.
+Think Brussels sprouts, spaghetti squash, cauliflower, and green beans for healthy keto side dishes.

 Low carb cornbread?
 Yep!
 Except it really isn’t made with any corn at all.
 Coconut flour has a surprisingly corn-like flavour when baked into muffins and skillets.
 If you have my book, The Everyday Ketogenic Kitchen, check out the skillet cornbread recipe on p.
 118. It’s divine!